Do not be afraid any longer; only believe. – Mark 5:36

 38 They came to the house of the ruler of the synagogue, and Jesus saw a commotion, people weeping and wailing loudly.

 39 And when he had entered, he said to them, “Why are you making a commotion and weeping?
 The child is not dead but sleeping.”

 40 And they laughed at him.
 But he put them all outside and took the child’s father and mother and those who were with him and went in where the child was.

 41 Taking her by the hand, he said to her, “Talitha koum,” which means, “Little girl, I say to you, arise.”

 42 And immediately the girl got up and began walking (for she was twelve years of age), and they were immediately overcome with amazement.

-Cardiac arrest strikes almost 600,000 people each year, killing the vast majority of those individuals.
-About 400,000 occur outside of a hospital and less than 6 percent survive.
+Cardiac arrest strikes almost 600,000 people yearly, killing most of those individuals.
+About 400,000 occur outside of a hospital, and less than 6 percent survive.
 Approximately 200,000 occur in hospitals, and 24 percent survive.